+Condition: The County is responsible for preparing their annual financial statement and notes to the financial statement.
 The County has not designed and implemented internal controls to ensure the accurate presentation of the County's financial statement.
-During the review and reconciliation of the financial statement as initially prepared by the County, we determined that receipts apportioned, transfers out, disbursements, and the ending balance were misstated as shown below:
+During the review and reconciliation of the financial statement as initially prepared by the County, we determined that the beginning balance, receipts apportioned, transfers in and disbursements were misstated as shown below: